ongchinkiat/SDCND-Project2/README.md

     return y
 ```

+Since the result of the network training turns out to be ok, no further pre-processing steps were done on the data set.

 #### Model Architecture

 The neural network architecture used in the project is based on the [LeNet-5](http://yann.lecun.com/exdb/lenet/) neural network architecture.

 The LeNet architecture is a well known architecture for image recognition.
 "LeNet is small and easy to understand — yet large enough to provide interesting results."
 That's the reason we choose LeNet as the first architecture to try on the Traffic Signs data set.

+In addition, 3 drop out layers were used between the fully connected areas to improve performance of the network.

+The details of the model is as follows:

 | Layer | Description |
 | ----- | ----- |